kraibse/minecraft-art-generator/README.md

     resolution = 256

-It is recommended to change the resolution to **64** if you want to run the scripts on a RaspberryPi.
+It is recommended to **use a new world for this script** and also change the resolution to **64** if you want to run the scripts on a RaspberryPi.
 Minecraft Pi Edition wont allow any changes in the render distance (also the performance is very bad) If you're on PC you can adjust the resolution to your liking.